tejas-su/elegore/README.md

 # Elegore

-A eCommerce app for a jwellery store built using flutter.
+An eCommerce app for a Jewlery store built using flutter.